velia-vito/parallelism/README.md

 While concurrency is comparatively less hairy in dart/flutter, writing code to leverage concurrency is still not as simple as it could be.
 This package aims to change that.

+## Goals of this project

+Setting up long-running \[Isolate\]s with all of four Send/Receive Ports is a pain.
+We get that 'Handshake' done for you.
+Similarly, the data returned by the Isolate being typed as dynamic is also annoying, we go ahead and deal with that too.
+We also make a few assumptions regarding the workloads you offload on these \[Process\]es (name chosen because its the best analog I could come up with):

 ## Code Conventions

 - Library level design & developers documentation—an explanation of why things ended up the way they